-You certainly do not want to push a nail all the way through a wall, nor do you want it sticking out so much that it is not secure.
+You certainly do not want to push a nail through a wall, nor do you want it sticking out so much that it is not secure.
 To get the right amount of depth, you can follow a few steps to ensure a perfect nail placement.

 - Check the width of the surface you want to nail into.
 The narrower the object, the more likely it will split when pushed deep.
 So, if you are working with something that is 2 inches in depth, one-inch depth will work perfectly.

-- Look at your gun and find the adjustment dial or slide control, whichever your gun has, and adjust the depth until it indicates the correct depth.
+- Look at your gun, find the adjustment dial or slide control, whichever your gun has, and adjust the depth until it indicates the correct depth.

 - Now, after adjustment, find a nail/nails that match the depth of your selection.
-Having a nail too short will push the head into the surface, and having one too long will not push the nail inside enough.
+Having a staple too short will push the head into the surface, and having one too long will not drive the nail inside enough.

 - Error adjustment is a factor that most people miss when adjusting depth.
-You have to keep in mind that not all surfaces are equally sturdy, and so, you need to test different settings with different surfaces until you hit correct depths.
+You have to keep in mind that not all surfaces are equally sturdy, and so you need to test different settings with different textures until you hit the correct depths.

 Step 7- Air Pressure

-Air pressure is another thing to consider for getting the correct depth you need so that you do not overdo or play down the nail.
+Air pressure is another thing to consider for getting the correct depth; you need not overdo or play down the nail.
 Usually, there are three types of instances where you need to change air pressures.

-For the conventional framing nailers, the typical air pressure is around 100 to 130 psi, and this is used during rough framings.
+The typical air pressure is around 100 to 130 psi for the conventional framing nailers, and this is used during rough framings.
 Coil nailers require a different level of air pressure; this is for building or fixing roofs.
-You need around 90 to 100 psi for such project since roofs are sensitive to depth and how deep you drive the nails in or how insecurely you nail directly affects the longevity of your roof.
-Lastly, you have jobs that require delicacy like fixing windows and doors, these jobs are where you use pressure around 120 to 60 psi, depending on the object.
+You need around 90 to 100 psi for such a project since tops are sensitive to depth, and how deep you drive the nails in or how insecurely you nail directly affects the longevity of your roof.
+Lastly, you have jobs that require delicacy, and like fixing windows and doors; these jobs are where you use pressure around 120 to 60 psi, depending on the object.

 Step 8- Magazine Angle (Type)

-Magazine angles are sometimes related to most brands, like Bostitch guns are usually 28-degree guns; however, they do create other angles.
+Magazine angles are sometimes related to most brands, like Bostitch guns are usually 28-degree guns; however, they create other tips.
 In total, there are four different variants you will find in the market.

-The 30 and 34-degree guns give great performance and are lighter than most other framing guns.
-These also use full headed nails like the 21 and 28-degree nail guns, however, unlike them, these guns use paper strips to hold the chain together.
+The 30 and 34-degree guns give excellent performance and are lighter than most other framing guns.
+These also use full-headed nails like the 21 and 28-degree nail guns; however, unlike them, these guns use paper strips to hold the chain together.

 Step 9- Clear Jamming

-Nail jamming can be a huge pain if you do not know how to clear it.
-It is quite frustrating if a nailer is jammed in the middle of a tiring project.
+Nail jamming can be a massive pain if you do not know how to clear it.
+It is pretty frustrating if a nailer is jammed in the middle of a tiring project.
 It is even more frustrating to know that a nail gun might break if not appropriately cleared.

 However, this is not a problem at all if you know how to clear a jam properly.
-It is simple, and you can easily fix the problem in three steps.
+It is simple, and you can quickly fix the problem in three steps.

 - Nail guns are dangerous tools even when following strict protocols.
 So, to clear jamming, the first thing you need to do is remove the power source.
 Doing so will remove any chances of an injury that might even be fatal.
-Keep in mind that for some guns, you need to remove the cord, and for some, you need to remove the batteries.
+Keep in mind that you need to remove the cord for some guns, and for some, you need to remove the batteries.
 Lastly, pull the trigger a couple of times to clear any remaining air inside the nozzle.

-- Newer nails guns all have a release lever that helps in case of jamming; you need to find this and release it.
+- Newer nail guns all have a release lever that helps in jamming; you need to find this and release it.
 The lever is usually located in the barrel of a nail gun.
 Remember to keep the gun pointed at anything that is not living!
-However, in case you do not find a release lever, examine the barrel for any misaligned nail.
+However, if you do not find a release lever, examine the barrel for any misaligned nail.

-- In case, you do not have a release lever, find another nail or a needle nose plier to pry out the nails.
+- If you do not have a release lever, find another nail or a needle nose plier to pry out the nails.
 This will take some time, and this is why new nailers all have a release lever.

-After the following all the steps, you will have successfully managed to clear jamming and refill the gun with new nails.
-Just remember to put all the nails in the correct direction and watch out for bent or misshapen nails.
+After following all the steps, you will have successfully managed to clear jamming and refill the gun with new nails.
+Remember to put all the nails in the correct direction and watch out for bent or misshapen nails.
 As an additional precaution, recheck the nailer to see if it is still jammed, and if it is so, follow the steps again.